Newtons-Apple-Pune/resourses_web/README.md

     - [ ]  Use burp 'find' option in order to find parameters such as URL, red, redirect, redir, origin, redirect_uri, target etc
     - [ ]  Check the value of these parameter which may contain a URL
-    - [ ]  Change the URL value to [www.tushar.com](http://www.chintan.com/) and check if gets redirected or not
+    - [ ]  Change the URL value to any website you desire [www.xyz.com](https://crpytoscooby.github.io/) and check if gets redirected or not
     - [ ]  Try Single Slash and url encoding
     - [ ]  Using a whitelisted domain or keyword
     - [ ]  Using // to bypass http blacklisted keyword